Political Science (POL)

 This course introduces the student to mechanics, institutions, problem and principles of American national government.
 It stresses the relationship of constitutional principles to American political practice.
 Emphasis is placed on change in the political environment and judicial interpretation of constitutional tenants as major factors in a viable and dynamic American political system.
 Racial and Ethnic minorities are also examined in this course.

-POL 242 State and Local Government 4 credits
+POL 242 Neighborhood and Community Politics 4 credits

 POL 243 Contemporary Global Problems 4 credits